-Note: The valve is intended to operate in positions A (Combo), B, or C for optimum performance.
-It is considered normal for sound levels within the valve to increase between these positions due to the large amounts of water flowing through it.
-For optimum filtration benefits, always leave this valve in position A when the spa is covered and select positions B or C for maximum jet performance during spa use.
+Note: The massage selector is designed to operate in positions A (Combo), B, and C for optimum performance.
+It is considered normal for sound levels within the valve to vary between positions due to the large amounts of water flowing through it.
+For optimum filtration benefits, leave the valve in position A when spa is covered.
+Select position B or C for maximum jet performance during spa use.

-9.8 Air Controls
+9.4 Air Controls

 Certain jet systems have their own air control.
-Each control introduces air into the water lines that supply that specific jet group.
-Simply turn the air control selection to open or close.
-To minimize heat loss, all air controls should be closed when the spa is not in use.
+Each control introduces air into the water lines that supply specific jet groups.
+Simply rotate any air control knob clockwise to open, or counterclockwise to close.

+Note: To minimize heat loss, close all air controls when spa is not in use.
+Certain jets may not draw air while the jets pump is running in low speed; this is considered normal.